jbenj-upenn/personal-profile-v2020/README.md

 # personal-profile-v2020
+You can also access the app here: https://jbenj-upenn.github.io/personal-profile-v2020/

 This is a web application that displays some of my biographical/professional information--including my resume, LinkedIn, and GitHub pages--contact information, and an under-construction portfolio page of various projects that I've created during these first two months of learning to code.
 The intention is to use this as an employer-ready/competitive tool after completion of the Computer Coding Bootcamp at UPenn/Trilogy.

 Users can access interactive photos and a portfolio page that is linked, in addition to finding a number of ways to make contact.